Artistic License – Geology

 - The mines of the Harvest Moon games.
 Even discounting the one set in a semi-active volcano, you have mines where you can find gold, silver and copper, along with emeralds, rubies, and diamonds on the same level.
 Older games at least tried to pay lip service to reality by having the precious gems and metals in different mines, but that was abandoned in favor of streamlining.

 - Largely averted in Dwarf Fortress except for some minor issues with Convection Schmonvection and some dwarves being tough enough to drown in the lava before being burned in it.

-- In The Elder Scrolls V: Skyrim, Corundum is depicted as a greenish ore that can be smelted into opaque dark gold ingots.
-Real Life Corundum is a crystalline form of aluminum oxide best known as "Sapphire" and "Ruby" when they are gem-quality.
+- Corundum is depicted as a greenish ore that can be melted into opaque dark gold ingots.
+Real Life corundum is a crystalline form of aluminum oxide best known as "sapphire" and "ruby" when it is gem-quality.
 If you were to melt it, it'd turn into alumina, which is white.